 - Biomedical Engineering

-The MMEP is published quarterly in March, June, September and December, with four regular issues (excluding special issues) and one volume per year.
+The MMEP is published regularly by the IIETA, with twelve regular issues and one volume per year.

 - Open Submissions